juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 	- OO is *object* oriented, not *class* or *inheritance* oriented.
 	- Object is not an independent existence of its own, but a *collaborative community to implement a function*, that each object has an adequate amount of *roles* and *responsibility*.
 - Contents for each chapters
-	- Chapter 1 argues that the essense of OO paradigm is, *autonomous objects collaborating*.
+	- Chapter 1 argues that the essence of OO paradigm is, *autonomous objects collaborating*.
 	- Chapter 2 tries to answer the fundamental question of "What is an *object*?".
-	- Chapter 3 covers *abstraction*, or more simply put, simplyfing dynamic objects to static types.
+	- Chapter 3 covers *abstraction*, or more simply put, simplifying dynamic objects to static types.
 	- Chapter 4 explains fundamental materials of OO: *roles, responsibilities, and collaborations*.
 Each object have a specific role for collaborations, and take responsibilities of that role.
 	- Chapter 5 emphasizes that *messages* can assure the autonomy of an object and flexibility of design.
 	- Chapter 6 shows two aspects of OO: *structure and function*.
 Structure is more robust to changing circumstances than function.
-	- Chapter 7 encompasses the previous chapters by looking through the implementation details written in code.
+	- Chapter 7 encompasses the earlier chapters by looking through the implementation details written in code.

 # 1. Collaborative Community of Objects
 - OO is not about mimicking real-world objects, but more about creating a whole new world that can satisfy users.
 - Humans are analogous to objects.
-	- Humans think and decide autonomously, objects encapsulate states and behaviors to act autonomously.
+	- Humans think and decide autonomously.
+Objects encapsulate states and behaviors to act autonomously.
-	- Humans make both implicit and explicit contracts to collaborate for a common goal, objects message each other to collaborate for a single functionality.
+	- Humans make promises to collaborate for a common goal.
+Objects message each other to collaborate for a single functionality.
 - Coffee shop analogy
 	- Customer orders coffee, cashier gets orders, barista brews coffee.
 	- Coffee is transported back from barista, cashier to customer.